 Smart Investing at LifeSight

-Below you can find an overview of the achieved returns on our LifeSight investment funds, both on the year 2020 as since the start of the investment fund (4 November 2014).
+Below you can find an overview of the achieved returns on our LifeSight investment funds, both on the year 2021 as since the start of the investment funds (4 November 2014).
 The achieved fund returns will be compared to the returns of the fund benchmark, a measure of performance to compare and assess the returns of the LifeSight funds.

 All shown investment returns of the LifeSight funds are before deducting the yearly fund costs (OCF) and after deducting all transaction costs.

 |Since start return|

 benchmark (on a yearly basis)